DavidM-Fox/stocker/README.md

 # Demo
 ## Entering an API Key

-An Alpha Vantage API Key can be entered on stocker's home page.
-Stocker will also look for an ```api.key``` file by default within the project's root directory and read a key from it.
+By default, stocker will look for ```api.key``` within the project's root directory and read an Alpha Vantage API key from it.
+The key can be entered on stocker's home page if desired.

 <img src="demo/demo1.gif" width="800" height="600"/>